Symposium on

 The 3rd Annual Arts Education Symposium on Anti-Racism returned on February 4, 2023 with keynote speaker Ivory Toldson Ph.D., national director of Education Innovation and Research for the NAACP, professor of counseling psychology at Howard University and editor-in-chief of The Journal of Negro Education.

-Additionally, participants experiences healing and learning sessions in affinity spaces with expert facilitators, collaborate in anti-racism arts education breakouts for each arts discipline, and more!
+Additionally, participants experienced healing and learning sessions in affinity spaces with expert facilitators, collaborated in anti-racism arts education breakouts for each arts discipline, and more!

 2021